 5. Electric Stimulation

 Electric stimulation is a rehabilitation method used to treat spasticity and mobility issues after stroke.
 It involves applying electric currents to the affected muscles through the skin.
-Stroke patients will see the best results by combining electrical stimulation with rehabilitation exercise.
+Patients will see the best results by combining electrical stimulation with rehabilitation exercise, especially after a stroke.

 To boost your contracture recovery efforts, you can try spasticity-reducing treatments like Botox.
 This drug is a nerve-blocker that temporarily relieves spasticity and contractures.